Extract Operation

 - Cost efficiency: Lower output token costs when extracting large chunks of text

-- Precision: Extracts exact text without introducing LLM interpretation or potential hallucination
+- Precision: Exact text, without LLM interpretation or potential hallucination

-- Simplified workflow: No need to define output schemas - extractions maintain the original text format
+- Simplified workflow: No output schema needed - extractions keep the original text format

-The Extract operation identifies and extracts specific sections of text from documents based on provided criteria.
-It's particularly useful for isolating relevant content from larger documents for further processing or analysis.
+The Extract operation pulls specific sections of text from documents based on provided criteria.

 Example: Extracting Key Findings from Research Reports